 How to make easy small batch of sugar cookies from scratch?

-1. Add butter, sugar, egg yolk, sour cream, vanilla- In large mixing bowl.
+1. In a large mixing bowl- Add butter, sugar, egg yolk, sour cream, and vanilla.

 2. Mix- Until light and fluffy.

-go in with your hands and knead to form a ball of dough.
+4. Go in with your hands- And knead to form a ball of dough.

 Tips and techniques